Assistant Professor of Biology

 Membership in Professional Societies

 Broadly, I am interested in modifying factors that promote an adaptive response to stress.
 More specifically, I employ psycho-physiological and neuroimaging methods to better understand how physical and mental training programs alter brain-behavior relationships in ways that promote a healthy response to and recovery from stress.
-My research evaluating interventions to promote physical activity has also provided me with an interest in advanced statistical techniques including structural equation modeling, which I also employ when analyzing brain imaging data.
+My research evaluating interventions to promote physical activity has also provided me with an interest in advanced statistical techniques including meta-regression and structural equation modeling, which I also employ when analyzing brain imaging data.
+For more information please see my personal website.

 Thom, N.J., Johnson, D.C., Flagan, T., Simmons, A.N., Gillis, K., Kotturi, S.,Van Orden, K.F., Potterat, E., Swain, J.L., & Paulus, M.P.
 (2012) Detecting emotion in others: increased insula and decreased medial prefrontal cortex activation during emotion processing in elite adventure racers.
 Social, Cognitive, and Affective Neuroscience.